Rex Tillerson is out as secretary of state, the White House announced on March 13 as he came back to the U.S. from a trip to Africa.

 Prior to becoming secretary of state, Tillerson did not have any experience in the public sector.

 Tillerson was the chairman and CEO of ExxonMobil until 2016.
 He served in that role starting in 2006, but he actually joined the company in 1975 as a production engineer, according to an archived version of his Exxon biography.

 What has he done as secretary of state?

-Tillerson’s tenure as secretary of state has been contentious with Trump.
-He reportedly called Trump a “moron” in front of other Cabinet officials in July.
-Following reports of the remark, Tillerson gave an unusual personal address and said he was not planning to quit.
+Tillerson’s tenure as secretary of state was fairly contentious with Trump.
+He reportedly called Trump a “moron” in front of other Cabinet officials in July 2017.
+Following reports of the remark, Tillerson gave an unusual personal address and reassured people he was not quitting.

-As secretary of state, Tillerson has traveled extensively – visiting Australia, Europe and Mexico, among other places.
+As secretary of state, Tillerson traveled extensively – visiting Australia, Europe, Mexico and Africa, among other places.
 He assumed the position of secretary of state on Feb.
 1.

 Tillerson’s ties to Russia have also been scrutinized – a criticism that has plagued many Trump administration officials as investigators continue to look into Russian meddling in the 2016 election.

 Tillerson was named vice president of Exxon Ventures (CIS) Inc., and president of Exxon Neftegas Limited in 1998.
 In those roles, Tillerson was tasked with overseeing Exxon’s holdings in Russia and the Caspian Sea, his Exxon biography stated.
 He met with Russian President Vladimir Putin multiple times before becoming secretary of state.